-Entrada Therapeutics, Inc. (Entrada or the Company) aims to transform the lives of patients by establishing Endosomal Escape Vehicle (EEVTM) therapeutics as a new class of medicines and to become the world's foremost intracellular therapeutics company.
+Entrada Therapeutics, Inc. ("Entrada" or the "Company") is a clinical-stage biopharmaceutical company aiming to transform the lives of patients by establishing a new class of medicines which engage intracellular targets that have long been considered inaccessible.
+The Company's Endosomal Escape Vehicle ("EEVTM")-therapeutics are designed to enable the efficient delivery of a wide range of therapeutics into a variety of organs and tissues, resulting in an improved therapeutic index.
 The Company was incorporated in Delaware on September 22, 2016 and its principal offices are located in Boston, Massachusetts.